-As an MSU author, most of the time you will need to pay the fee for publishing your open access article yourself or from your grant.
 For the following publishers or journals, a discount is available to MSU authors because the MSU Libraries has paid a membership or maintains subscriptions.
 Please contact Susan Kendall at the MSU Libraries with any questions.

 - American Chemical Society Journals Author Choice.
 Because the MSU Libraries is an "all ACS publications subscribing institution", MSU authors receive a discount if they wish to pay a fee to publish their articles open access.
 Even larger discounts apply if the MSU author is also a personal member of ACS.
 See AuthorChoice pricing information.